 What Abnormal Results Mean

 A pacemaker will be needed if the test results are abnormal.

 Abnormal results may mean you have or had:

 - Recent heart attack

 - Atrial disease

 Risks of the procedure include:

-Miller JM.
+Miller JM, Zipes DP.
 Diagnosis of cardiac arrhythmias.
-In: Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
+In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-St. Louis, Mo: WB Saunders; 2007:chap 32.
+9th ed.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 36.